-The Laws of Human Nature is Robert Greene’s attempt to explain and demystify something that should so simple yet it’s so difficult and elusive: the human’s nature.
+The Laws of Human Nature is Robert Greene’s attempt to explain and demystify something that should be so simple yet it’s so difficult and elusive: our own nature.

-I personally don’t think that a single book is enough for that, but The Laws of Human Nature certainly is a keystone in your efforts to better understand people -and yourself-.
+I personally don’t think that a single book is enough to understand human nature, but The Laws of Human Nature is a powerful keystone to better understand people -and ourselves-.

 - Bullet Summary

 - Full Summary